SergheiMihailov/adapt_med_seg/blogpost.md

 - **Performance guarantees**: adapters can be designed in a way such that the base model's pre-trained weights are never changed, so recovering the original model's performance is equivalent to disabling the adapters during inference.
 To do this, we can introduce an "identity adapter" into our mixture.
 - **Running time benefits**: modern PEFT methods can be applied very efficiently, at almost no additional cost at inference time [[13]](#ref13).
 Top-1 pooling can also be done in constant time, depending on the selection method we use.

+In this work, we only considered a trivial case of this approach, effectively disabling the LoRA adapters to recover the pre-trained weights of the SegVol model.
+Through this simple trick, we can ensure that fine-tuning does not decrease the model's performance over the original target distribution, while simultaneously enabling better performance over the new target distribution.
+We leave the development of more sophisticated MoA architectures to future work.